Somerset's Local Offer

 To find out more about participation and how to take part visit the

 SEND Participation Team page.
-Feedback on the Local Offer

-core standards of education support that the local authority expects to be available for Special Educational Needs and Disabilities.
 Complaints, comments and compliments about Somerset County Council's services or actions